niolabs/docs/docs/getting_started/README.md

 </dl>
 ## Installation ##

 n.io requires at least Python 3.4.
-You will also need pip to install nio and its dependencies.
-Finally, nio projects are best managed using git and in this tutorial you'll be pulling down a project template from GitHub.
-Before you install nio, make sure you have all these things:
+You will also need pip to install n.io and its dependencies.
+Finally, n.io projects are best managed using git and in this tutorial you'll be pulling down a project template from GitHub.
+Before you install n.io, make sure you have all these things:

 <dl>
   <dt>    python3 --version</dt>